 Alternative Flows

-Handset Automatically Logs Off Chat Group if Idle - A handset client may have additional functionality to provide an automatic logoff from a chat group if there has been no activity on the group for a period of time, configured by the PoC user.
+Handset Automatically Logs Off Chat Group if Idle - A handset client may have additional functionality to provide an automatic logoff from a chat group if there has been no activity on the group for a period of time, configured by the PoC User.

 Creator Privacy Control – The creator of the Chat Group should have the ability to specify if only the provisioned users may join the group, or if the chat group is open to other non-provisioned members if they are given the Chat Group name/ID.